depoplabs/celery-message-consumer/README.rst

 tox (all version combinations for current Python)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You'll notice in the CircleCI config we run tests against the matrix
-dependency versions using ``tox``.
+We can run tests against the matrix dependency versions using ``tox``.

 There are `some warts <https://github.com/pyenv/pyenv-virtualenv/issues/202#issuecomment-339624649>`__
 around using ``tox`` with ``pyenv-virtualenv`` so if you created a Python 3.6